-Active Field Trips - (Athletic events, P.E. outings, gym days, retreats, science outings).
-Shorts must be no shorter than three inches above the top of the knee.
+Active Field Trips/Special Free Dress Days- Shorts must be a modest length by interpretation of administration.
 Closed toe shoes and socks must be worn, with laces tied.
-In keeping with our policy of modest dress, girls may not wear spaghetti straps, halter tops or tank tops with straps less than two inches wide.
+In keeping with our policy of modest dress, girls may not wear spaghetti straps, halter tops, or tank tops with straps less than two inches wide.
 If a girl chooses to wear a dress or skirt, the hemline should reach the knee.
 All emblems or advertisements on shirts or hats must be appropriate.
 No liquor or cigarette advertisements.

-Active Field Trips - (Beach Wear).
-All swimsuits must be modest.
+Active Field Trip Beach Wear- All swimsuits must be modest.
 Girls are required to wear a one-piece swimsuit or may wear surf shorts and a tank top with straps that are two inches wide.
 If two piece bathing suits are worn, a shirt must be worn over the bathing suit.
+Swimsuits may not be low cut.
 Slippers may be worn at the beach or the pool.
 In route to the beach or the pool regular Active Field Trip attire must be worn.